Overview

 • Account creation is not required.

-• Unclear whether multi-factor account protection is available.
+• Unclear whether two-factor account protection is available.

 8.3: Third-Party Security